 The year is 1959.
 Elisa and her family are about to board a plane that will take them away from the chaos in Cuba and to safety in Miami, Florida.
-Not wanting to leave but having no choice in the matter, Elisa prays that one day she will be able to return to her home city of Havana.

 Enchanting.
 Enrapturing.
 Intriguing.
 The Orphan’s Tale was a novel that sparked my attention after the very first line!
 The words catapulted me back in time and into the world of Noa and Astrid, feeling all their emotions and even their thrill of flying off the trapeze.

 All the Light We Cannot See is a haunting and illustrious novel that takes you on a crazy journey through Paris and Germany in WWII.